juslin03/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	- One file name per line<br>
 	- The listing should end with a new line<br>
 	- You are not allowed to use `basename`, `grep`, `egrep`, `fgrep` or `rgrep`<br><br>
+[Task24](./101-gifs):Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+	- Hidden files should be listed<br>
+	- Only regular files (not directories) should be listed<br>
+	- The names of the files should be displayed without their extensions<br>
+	- The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay)<br>
+	- One file name per line<br>
+	- The listing should end with a new line<br>
+	- You are not allowed to use `basename`, `grep`, `egrep`, `fgrep` or `rgrep`<br><br>